usamaahmedsh/synthetic-data-langchain-rag/README.md

 - `outputs/albert_einstein/<timestamp>/config.json`
   Configuration snapshot for reproducibility.

+When using the multi-topic driver with aggregation:

+- `outputs/global_final_queries.jsonl`
+  All final queries across all topics in one file, each with an added `topic_slug` field.

 ---

 ## Example Use Cases

 - **RAG evaluation**
-  - Use `final_queries.jsonl` as realistic query sets to benchmark retrieval and RAG pipelines.
+  - Use `final_queries.jsonl` (or `global_final_queries.jsonl`) as realistic query sets to benchmark retrieval and RAG pipelines.

 - **Search / ranking experiments**
   - Inject synthetic queries into your index to test ranking, coverage, and robustness.